jonHuffman/TinyJSON/README.md

 		"wearingGlasses" : false
 	}
 ```

 #### TypeHintAttribute
- will encode this member with it's type name.
+`TypeHint` will encode this member with the name of the type and assign it a key of `@type`.
 When decoded it will be created using the encoded type now.
 Used for polymorphism.
 ```csharp
     public class Animal
     {